My daily Ham activities here (and some other "nice" staff I hope) : http://f8afc.over-blog.com/

 - French buro is working fine but, as for all buros, it requires a bit of patience (I send some QSL packages twice a year)

 - Direct QSL to the above address is quicker of course.
 Contribution for direct QSL is NOT mandatory, but appreciated to speed up my answer.
 Postage costs have now reached up to 0.83 euros within EU, 0.98 Euros Worldwide.
-1US$ or 1 new IRC are appreciated, but not mandatory.
+1US$ or 1 new IRC would cover most of it, but once again, this is not mandatory.

 If you have any question or whatsoever, please drop me an email!!!!